MartinHochheimer/FED_AZ_201516/README.md

 The relevant computational environment is specified in the relevant Dockerfile_FED-v{latest_version}_nipype.

-Adittional data, configuration files or processing sripts can be mounted in to create a more complex command for the docker container execution:
+Aditional data, configuration files or processing sripts can be mounted in to create a more complex command (and also a richer environment) for the docker container execution:

 'docker run -it --rm -v /data_directory/:/docker_directory -v /config_directory:/docker_config_directory -p 8888:8888 --name name:tag:version jupyter lab --ip=0.0.0.0'